PascalCorpsman/Research/Content/FPC_and_others/Readme.md

 Before diving into the analysis of the individual use cases, it is important to first consider the specific characteristics involved in integrating C code.
 These characteristics primarily concern the interface layer - namely, function calls and the handling of associated parameters.
 Since these aspects are relevant across all three use cases, they will be discussed collectively in this section.

-### Common Interface Challenges when integrating C Code
+### Common Interface Challenges when integrating / porting C Code

 The foundation of all data types typically lies in the basic types - such as `integer`, `boolean`, and `float`.
 In FreePascal, C-compatible equivalents of these types are provided in the `ctypes` unit.
 However, the naming conventions used in `ctypes` differ from those found in the widely adopted C standard header `stdint.h`.
 See the following table for the mappings: